At UB, freedom of speech and expression are central tenets of the university.

 As a public institution dedicated to upholding the First Amendment, UB recognizes the fundamental right to express differing viewpoints and respects the right to peacefully assemble and protest.
 The university is also committed to ensuring a safe, welcoming, orderly and inclusive environment for all students, faculty, staff and visitors.

-In the interim, the updated and clarified policies—alongside the Rules for the Maintenance of Public Order of the SUNY Board of Trustees—will serve as time, place and manner guidance for the university.
+The updated and clarified policies—alongside the Rules for the Maintenance of Public Order of the SUNY Board of Trustees—will now serve as time, place and manner guidance for the university.

 The following is a short Q&A addressing some of the proposed changes and clarifications:

 Yes.
-After feedback from the university community, UB has drafted clarifying policy language that removes any reference to specific time limits on assemblies or demonstrations.
+After feedback from the university community, UB has developed clarifying policy language that removes any reference to specific time limits on assemblies or demonstrations.

 Instead of enforcing a specific end time for demonstrations, the university is emphasizing safe, peaceful and orderly assemblies on campus that abide by the rules set forth by the SUNY Rules for the Maintenance of Public Order.